-Police are searching for 1-year-old after finding a woman dead in a Connecticut home
+Police are searching for 1-year-old after finding mother dead in an Ansonia, Connecticut, home

 Ansonia police visited the house Monday around 1 p.m. after receiving a request to check on a woman who had not shown up for work and hadn't called in sick, according to a news release.
 No one answered the door for police.

-That evening, a concerned relative requested another welfare check because the relative hadn't heard from the woman, Lynch said.
+That evening, a concerned relative requested another welfare check because the relative hadn't heard from the mother, Lynch said.
 This time, the police statement said, officers forced their way inside and found the woman dead.

-"Information was received that Venessa Morales, age one, should have been in the home, but there was no one else in the home," the police statement said.
+"Information was received that Vanessa Morales, age one, should have been in the home, but there was no one else in the home," the police statement said.

-Ansonia Mayor David has directed police to make finding Venessa their top priority, he told CNN on Tuesday.
+Ansonia Mayor David Cassetti has directed police to make finding Vanessa their top priority, he told CNN on Tuesday.

 "I received a call from the chief of police at 1 o'clock this morning stating there was a domestic homicide and a 1-year-old baby missing," Cassetti said.
 "I said, 'You are to focus all your attention -- get state, federal, everyone involved -- to find this child as soon as possible.'"

-Note: Correction: An earlier version of this story misspelled the missing girl's first name.
-Police clarified the spelling at a news conference.